 This is the high end version of Capoeira training shoes.
 A strictly minimalist shoe that appeals to people who train bodyweight calisthenics and other movement arts.

 The Vivo Barefoot is a UK company that provides some awesome shoes, but for the quality you’ll be stepping into a slightly higher price bracket.
 You can find these shoes on sale, but they’re usually over $100.
-If that’s within your price range, then I frankly I think you should get a pair.
+If that’s within your price range, then frankly I think you should get a pair.

 These things are built to last.
 I’ve had my Vivo Barefoots for about a year and they look great.
 I think I can get at the very least another year and a half from these babies.
 I haven’t pushed them as hard as the other shoes on this list (they’re my newest shoe buy), but the build quality is really good.
-The materials include woven mesh on the top and and a harder plastic on the bottom.
+The materials include woven mesh on the top and a harder plastic on the bottom.
 The bottom gives you protection from rocks and stuff while still providing a great tactile feeling.

 There is no shoe drop on these shoes.
 The shoe is flat and if you’re the kind of person that likes being barefoot, then this is a great alternative.
 You really feel the ground, which makes it easier to move around as if you were barefoot.
-The other thing I like is the light weight.
+The other thing I like is the lightweight.
 You feel like you’re not wearing shoes!
 All other shoes on this list weigh enough that it might hinder you.
 Not these.
 You pay top dollar for a reason!

 The comfort level is amazing.
 The shoe itself fits superbly and is very adjustable.
 There is some added room by the toes, which I originally thought would be a problem but it actually makes me feel even more free to move.
 The snugness around the middle part of the foot also provides security that the shoe won’t fall off.
 It hasn’t happened and I can’t imagine it happening.
 Overall, amazing fit.
 Again, if you’re new to walking barefoot, it might feel a little uncomfortable.
 But once you start getting used to being barefoot, you’ll fall in love with the feel of these shoes.

 The value here is lower of course because we’re talking about a shoe over $100, but I have to say that even with the steeper price, this shoe is really amazing and worth it.
 If you’re looking to make an investment into a shoe that will last and you can train in on a consistent basis, then I highly recommend this shoe.
-If Vivo Barefoot is outside of your budget, then I might not recommend as it’s more of something that’s nice to have, but not necessary.
+If Vivo Barefoot is outside of your budget, then I might not recommend it as it’s more of something that’s nice to have, but not necessary.

 By “sneakers” I mean the sneakers you wear to go out or to go to the gym.
 There are tons of different types of sneakers but a lot of them look like brightly colored high heels.
 I don’t recommend these, but in a pinch it might be ok to use.

 Hopefully you’re not buying any kind of high top or running sneaker for Capoeira.
-I added the price in here, but honestly I wouldn’t choose to wear sneakers to Capoeira unless I absolutely needed to.
+I added the price in here, but honestly, I wouldn’t choose to wear sneakers to Capoeira unless I absolutely needed to.

 Some sneakers have a pretty good shelf life and will last you a good year and a half to two years.
 Depending on what you use them for, they can last you for a good number of training sessions.